markub3327/DQN_MazeSolver/README.md

 ![model](model.png)

-In hidden layers is used **swish** activation function and linear activation function is used in the output layer.
+In hidden layers is used **ReLU** activation function and linear activation function is used in the output layer.

 ## States